B2 Brussels2 The Blog

 “Force protection” for EUTM Mali: the French will not be alone (Maj3)

-Two countries (Czech Republic and Spain) indicated that they could, subject to certain adaptations, provide this force protection.
-An essential point, as recalled by the French Minister of Defence, Jean-Yves Le Drian.
+Two countries (Czech Republic and Spain) indicated that they could, subject to certain adaptations, ensure this force protection.
+An essential point, as recalled by the French Minister of Defense, Jean-Yves Le Drian.
 It is important that " the French are not alone in performing this function (which is one of the most visible of the mission) he explained to his counterparts during his speech on Tuesday evening (*).

 No new force generation meeting